HawDevelopment/Ro-Lib/docs/Api.md

 `Factory.rule(rule: {[number]: function}?)`

-Sets the current rules, useful when you dont want to check arguments your self.
+Sets the current rules, useful when having lots of similar agruments.
 The rules are just a table, each index will be called with argument of that index and should return true or false.

 ``` lua